Half-North Korean, half-Chinese kids struggle in South Korea

 Song’s bilingual ability helped her receive special admission to a university near Seoul.
 Her first semester starts in March, and she’s excited and nervous about meeting her mostly South Korea-born classmates.

-“I’m seeing things positively ... even if I complain about some unresolved difficulties I have,” she said.
-“I’ve sometimes gotten sick because of brooding alone.
+“I’m seeing things positively ... because even if I complain about some difficulties that I have, they aren’t resolved,” she said.
+“I’ve sometimes gotten sick after brooding alone.
 As time goes by, I’m missing my mom more than ever.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.